find your perfect postgrad program

 Student Recruitment and Admissions

-Founded in 1823, LJMU is ranked in the top 600 higher education institutions in the world* and attracts staff and students from over 100 countries.
-Our postgraduates are highly sought after by employers with over 96%** in work or further study six months after graduation.
+Founded in 1823, LJMU is ranked in the top 500 higher education institutions in the world* and attracts staff and students from over 100 countries.
+Our postgraduates are highly sought after by employers with over 95%** in work or further study 15 months after graduation.

-LJMU is a leading research institution and 96% of the research submitted for the Research Excellence Framework (REF) 2014 was considered of international quality or better.
+LJMU is a leading research institution and 94% of the research is considered of international quality or better (Research Excellence Framework, 2021).

 A world-class location